jmottster/newton/README.md

 This is a small project just for me to learn and experiment.
 In spite of a life long interest in physics, I've never brought it to my programming skills.
 This is my playground for doing so.
 I am not a physicist though, so don't hold this to that standard!
 Feedback and/or help building this out is always welcome.

-Alpha release 0.0.4!
-In this release, there is nothing different in terms of user experience, this was a major code refactoring in preparation for replacing pygame as the graphics engine.
-In the last version the feature of auto save and load was added, on top of the many improvements from 0.0.2: window resizing and full-screen now supported, many performance tweaks that allow up to 150 blobs at 60/fps, new pallet of colors, "elapsed years" display, and of course, now in 3D!
-While it's fully 3D under the hood, the graphics are still 2D and the 3D effect is faked by adjusting blob size according to position on the z axis and a lighting effect on the blobs that point to the center blob.
+Alpha release 0.0.5!

-To toggle auto save and load, just press the E key.
+To toggle auto save and load, just press the 5 key.

 #### Installation